antonmedv/finder/README.md

 #### `seedMinLength: number`

-Min length of levels in fining selector.
+Minimum length of levels in fining selector.
 Starts from `1`.
 For more robust selectors give this param value around 4-5 depending on depth of you DOM tree.
 If `finder` hits `root` this param is ignored.

 #### `optimizedMinLength: number`

-Min length for optimising selector.
+Minimum length for optimising selector.
 Starts from `2`.
 For example selector `body > div > div > p` can be optimized to `body p`.

 #### `threshold: number`